hopsoft/universalid/README.md

 # Universal ID

-Universal ID provides recursive serialization for Ruby objects, allowing you to transform any object to/from a URL-safe string and enables a wide range of use-cases for your applications and scripts.
+Universal ID provides recursive serialization for Ruby objects, allowing you to transform any object to/from a URL-safe string.
+UID enables a wide range of use-cases for your applications and scripts.

 It leverages [MessagePack](https://msgpack.org/) and [Brotli](https://github.com/google/brotli) _(a combo built for speed and best-in-class data compression)_.
 When combined, these libraries are up to 30% faster and within 2-5% compression rates compared to Protobuf. <a title="Source" href="https://g.co/bard/share/e5bdb17aee91">↗</a>